 Phil, who has a background in graphic and web design, approached the Bok Center’s Learning Lab about designing a custom web app for the course.
-During his time at the Learning Lab, Phil has supported courses and projects ranging from infographics to game design.
-This year he has focused on developing interactive web apps as one of the leaders of our “reactLab,” a coding group that uses React.js to prototype interactive user interfaces for courses.
+During their time at the Learning Lab, Phil has supported courses and projects ranging from infographics to game design.
+This year they have focused on developing interactive web apps as one of the leaders of our “reactLab,” a coding group that uses React.js to prototype interactive user interfaces for courses.

 The app has been a huge success!
 Professor Pierce and students in the course provided abundant praise for Lab 3D:

 Without access to museum specimens, I was certain the essence of OEB 126 would be lost.
 But, Phil immediately jumped into action and developed a truly amazing teaching and learning resource.
 It was exciting to ZOOM into lab each week and watch the students interact with 3D specimens and explore vertebrate evolutionary anatomy.
 Through Phil’s hard work and ingenuity, OEB 126 was able to seamlessly transition to remote instruction and maintain its high-level student learning experience. –Professor Pierce

 Post spring break, the lab websites were AMAZING.
 Those are such powerful learning tools!!!
 They're incredible, and so beautiful, and so clean.
 The dropdown menu, the hyperlinks within the text, and the phylogeny button all made for a really seamless and effective interactive experience.
 I almost think I learned more during the remote labs than I did during the previous ones.
 It was like reading a Harry Potter newspaper where the pictures move and you can click on a word to get more information. –OEB 126 student